hosking/persistence/proposals/simple-transactions/MVP.md

   - the 3rd operand is the `value` with which to fill
   - the 4th operand is the `size` of the filled slice
   - traps if `array` is null or `offset + size > len(array)`
-  - may result in a transaction conflict
+  - adds at least the written fields to the transaction's write set

 * `tarray.copy <typeidx> <typeidx>` copies a sequence of elements between two arrays
   - `tarray.copy $t1 $t2 : [(tref write null $t1) i32 (ref null $t2) i32 i32] -> []`
     - defined similarly to `array.copy` with a transactional target and non-transactional source
-    - may result in a transaction conflict
+    - adds at least the written fields to the transaction's write set
   - `tarray.copyt $t1 $t2 : [(tref write null $t1) i32 (tref read null $t2) i32 i32] -> []`
     - defined similarly to `array.copy` with a transactional target and transactional source
-    - may result in a transaction conflict
+    - adds at least the written fields to the transaction's write set
+    - adds at least the read fields to the transaction's read set
   - `array.copyt $t1 $t2 : [(ref null $t1) i32 (tref read null $t2) i32 i32] -> []`
     - defined similarly to `array.copy` with a non-transactional target and transactional source
-    - may result in a transaction conflict
+    - adds at least the read fields to the transaction's read set

-* `tarray.init_elem <typeidx> <elemidx>` copies a sequence of elements from an element segment to an array
+* `tarray.init_elem <typeidx> <elemidx>` copies a sequence of elements from an element segment to a `tarray`
   - `tarray.init_elem $t $e : [(tref write null $t) i32 i32 i32] -> []`
     - iff `expand($t) = tarray (mut t)`
     - and `$e : rt`